tonysneed/Demo.AspNetCore.EF6/Readme.md

-# ASP.NET Core 1.0 with Entity Framework 6
+# Using Entity Framework 6 with ASP.NET Core 1.0

 1. Start with a new C# web app using ASP.NET 5 (Core 1.0)
     - Select the Web API template (preview)